 This study introduces a novel technique that utilizes an artificial neural network to identify the model parameters of zero-dimensional engine heat balance models.
 The method was demonstrated through the development of a model for a four-cylinder production gasoline engine.

-A Study on the Improving Radiator Performance Prediction Accuracy to meet Cooling Target
+A Study on the Improving Radiator Performance Prediction Accuracy to Meet Cooling Target

 Sangkyu Lee (Hyundai Motor)・Junjung Park (MPSE)